VKCOM/statshouse/docs/quickstart.md

 mkdir -p ~/statshouse/metadata/binlog
 ```

-Further here it is assumed directories above exist.
+In the examples below it's assumed that the directories exist.

 ### Create metadata engine's binlog
 ```shell
 ./target/statshouse-metadata --binlog-prefix=$HOME/statshouse/metadata/binlog/bl --create-binlog "0,1"
 ```

 ### Configure ClickHouse
-StatsHouse expects particular tables exist in ClickHouse.
+StatsHouse expects particular tables to exist in ClickHouse.
 To create them use on of the two following scripts:
-* `docker/clickhouse.sql` for localhost ClickHouse
+* `docker/clickhouse.sql` for ClickHouse on localhost
 * `docker/clickhouse-cluster.sql` for ClickHouse cluster

 For starters, you can use the docker-compose service in this repo (it already has all necessary tables created):
 ``` shell
 docker compose --profile kh up -d
 ```
-Verify docker-compose instance is running with:
+Verify docker-compose instance by running the following:
 ```shell
 docker run -it --rm --network=statshouse_default --link kh:clickhouse-server yandex/clickhouse-client --host clickhouse-server
 ```